fpem123/GPT2-Superheroes/README.md

 ### How to use

-    * First, Fill what the hero name.
+    * First, Fill what the text.
 This will be base of story and power.
     * And then, Fill number in length.
 Text is created as long as "length".
 I recommend between 100 and 300.
     * If length is so big, generate time will be long.

 ### Post parameter

-    name: The hero name.
+    text: Base text for generate
     length: The size of generated text.